braydentang1/NHLPlayoffs/README.md

 2) Calibration via. platt scaling.
 3) Recursive feature elimination.

+Other methods potentially useful:

+1) Boruta
+2) SHAP
+3) Null importances; highly correlated features will influence variable importance scores by making them harder to interpret.
+It might be advantageous to correct for said correlation via. permutation based methods.

 Folder Descriptions:
 -----
 1. **All Team Stats:** .csv files pulled from corsica.hockey.
 Used in the .R file CorsicaAllTeamStats, located in the Scraping Scripts and Template.